Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication: Preliminaries

 To optimize the system's operation, it is essential to train the encoder parameters $\boldsymbol{\theta}$, decoder parameters $\boldsymbol{\phi}$, and the codebook $\mathbf{C}$.
-This optimization is guided by the loss function proposed in \cite{van2017neural}, which encompasses three terms:
+The optimization is guided by the loss function proposed in \cite{van2017neural}, which encompasses three terms: